-Office of

-- · OSU identity guidelines - Course templates providing students with effective navigation and online course expectations, etc. - Placing course content materials into mutually agreed upon formats and technologies for distance delivery - Utilize Quality Matters principles in course design - Focus on outcome-based learning and incorporate assessment into courses

-Provide instructional designer production time

-Provide distance education professional development opportunities for faculty/instructors/students through ODEE's Distance Education Learning and Teaching Academy

-Collaborate with the college to review and update courses every three years

-Collaborate with course instructors to provide at least one required student participation activity each week in a course

-Course designers will implement activities each week of a course to verify enrollment.
-This is beyond a simple login to a course space, but constitutes a discussion posting, quiz attempt, artifact submission, etc.

-Provide distance education faculty and students access to:

-An OCIO managed Tier 1 help desk for ODEE/OCIO provided tools/services

-Provide OSU online program advertising

-- · Two minute program specific introductory video - · Consult with college marketing on strategies for program specific advertising - · Program included in general OSU online marketing strategy - Marketing will only be conducted in states/countries in which the program has been authorized

-Collaborate with program directors to revise the course development process should an instructor separate from the university during that time.
+OSU identity guidelines Course templates providing students with effective navigation and online course expectations, etc. Placing course content materials into mutually agreed upon formats and technologies for distance delivery Utilize Quality Matters principles in course design Focus on outcome-based learning and incorporate assessment into courses Provide instructional designer production time Provide distance education professional development opportunities for faculty/instructors/students through ODEE's Distance Education Learning and Teaching Academy Collaborate with the college to review and update courses every three years Collaborate with course instructors to provide at least one required student participation activity each week in a course Course designers will implement activities each week of a course to verify enrollment.
+This is beyond a simple login to a course space, but constitutes a discussion posting, quiz attempt, artifact submission, etc. Provide distance education faculty and students access to: An OCIO managed Tier 1 help desk for ODEE/OCIO provided tools/services Provide OSU online program advertising Two minute program specific introductory video Consult with college marketing on strategies for program specific advertising Program included in general OSU online marketing strategy Marketing will only be conducted in states/countries in which the program has been authorized Collaborate with program directors to revise the course development process should an instructor separate from the university during that time.
 Options include continue work on course through the end of the 14 week development process with a replacement instructor or terminate and postpone course development until a replacement instructor can be identified.

-\Products and services used will be held to each service level of agreement.
+Produ cts and services used will be held to each service level of agreement.

-MOU created by: Kathleen Hallihan ·- MOU approved by: Mike Hofherr, Vice President and Chief Information Officer: Date: shall k 2.
-2.118 Dean, College: Docusigned by: Trush Lawrence Brown Date: 1/29/2018 Fiscal Officer, College Constant of Spined by: Date: 1/1/29/2018
+MOU created by: Kathleen Hallihan

+MOU approved by: Mike Hofherr, Vice President and Chief Information Officer: Date:

+dalla k 2.
+2. 2.18

+Dean, College: Date: 1/29/2018

+Fiscal Officer, College MCODE23 VERS Give by: Andra N Garring Date: 1/29/2018